 It’s hard to name the single thing that makes Szeged such an appealing city.
-Is it the the shady, gardenlike main square with all the park benches or the the abundant streetside cafe seating in a pedestrian area that seems to stretch on forever?
-Maybe it’s the interesting architecture of the old-town palaces.
-Then again, it could be the year-round cultural performances and lively university-town vibe.
-Szeged – a corruption of the Hungarian word sziget (island) – sits astride the Tisza River, with a thermal bath complex and park opposite the old town.
-Famed local edibles include Pick salami and its own local paprika that marries so well with spicy Szegedi halaszlé.
-From here it's a hop, skip and a jump to the national historic park in Ópusztaszer or the lovely town of Hódmezővásárhely.
+Is it the shady, garden-like main square with all the park benches, or the abundant streetside cafe seating in a pedestrian area that seems to stretch on forever?
+Maybe it’s the interesting architecture of the palaces in the Old Town.
+Then again, it could be the year-round cultural performances and lively university-town vibe (students marched here in 1956 before their classmates in Budapest did).
+Szeged – a corruption of the Hungarian word sziget (island) – sits astride the Tisza River, with a thermal-bath complex and park opposite the Old Town.
+Another thing that makes the city unique is the unusual Szeged accent in Hungarian (eg 'e' is pronounced as 'ö'), which sounds strange in a country with so few dialectical differences.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Szeged.